-Campbell’s Soup I: Cream of Mushroom 53 by Andy Warhol is one of ten screenprints from his 1968 Campbell’s Soup I portfolio.
+Campbell’s Soup Cans I: Cream of Mushroom 53 by Andy Warhol is one of ten screenprints from his 1968 Campbell’s Soup Cans I portfolio.
 The print itself is very straightforward in its design, color, and symmetrical shape.
 As a concept, the print reflects Warhol’s fascination with mass-production and the culture of advertisement.
 Created six years after Warhol’s original paintings of the soups, the portfolio draws directly from his most groundbreaking work.
 The series is amongst his most valuable portfolios of all time.

 In 1962, Andy shocked the public with his original soup can paintings, 32 Campbell’s Soup Cans, which debuted at the Ferus gallery in Los Angeles.
 It was his first solo exhibit, and the work’s objectivity and purely commercial subject matter surprised the audience.
 At the time, abstraction and emotional style dominated the art world.
 Consequently, Warhol’s Campbell’s Soup Cans were met with varying reviews.
-Many artists and critics were off-put by the cold hard style, and felt the work lacked typical painterly details and interpretational depth.
+Many artists and critics were off-put by the cold hard style, and felt the work lacked typical painterly details and emotional depth.
 Decades later, the paintings remain some of the most significant images in the history of modern art.

 As a result, Warhol’s work offers a new interpretation of the everyday objects that surround us, and a refreshing view of art itself.
-Thus, Campbell’s Soup I: Cream of Mushroom 53 and similar works are conceptual hallmarks of modern art, and allow us to rethink the boundaries of artistic legitimacy.
+Thus, Campbell’s Soup Cans I: Cream of Mushroom 53 and similar works are conceptual hallmarks of modern art, and allow us to rethink the boundaries of artistic legitimacy.